Skip to content

 Section titled “The read surface (no gate beyond access scoping)”

 Reads run inline during a chat turn and need no approval — only a resolved scope (team + country + an active profile).
-They cover:
+The current action-chat read tool list is intentionally narrower than the full upstream agent router:

 • The warehouse — analytics and historical metrics from Snowflake.
 The query path is read-only by construction: pulsead-agents/shared/snowflake.py rejects anything not starting with SELECT/WITH.

-• AMC — query results and CSV preview (agent_amc.py).
+• AMC — query results and CSV preview (agent_amc.py), with execution progress reported separately from the final result.

 Reads fail closed: if scope can’t be resolved, you get empty/not-permitted, not a broader default.
 Empty results often mean “scope not resolved,” not “no data.”